- Postdoctoral Fellow, Developmental Biology, Max Planck Institute, 2010-2014

 My lab uses the nematode Pristionchus pacificus as a reference point and model, and we focus on the genetic basis of developmental plasticity (polyphenism) in its mouthparts.
 After an irreversible decision in larval development, nematodes of this species, and others in its family (Diplogastridae), assume one of two distinct feeding-forms that perform alternative ecological functions.
 This dimorphism involves an evolutionary novelty: teeth, which enable predatory feeding on other nematodes.

 Given the sometimes drastic influence environment has on phenotypes, it is possible that developmental plasticity also plays a role in the evolution of such phenotypes, including novel traits.
 To question this possibility, my lab studies mouth plasticity in nematodes to identify the genetic program for executing a morphological novelty, and we are testing the significance of such a program in the evolution of plastic traits.

 A few goals of this research include:

-In research funded by the National Science Foundation, my lab is using forward genetics to reconstruct the genetic pathway for a polyphenism switch and revealing how this switch has appeared and changed across lineages.
+Specifically, my lab is using forward genetics to reconstruct the genetic pathway for a polyphenism switch and revealing how this switch has appeared and changed across lineages.
 Furthermore, we are using inference-based and reverse genetics approaches to understand the evolution of "plasticity genes" and their targets.
 In summary, my lab combines developmental genetics with comparative and phylogenetic approaches to understand the mechanisms and evolution of developmental responses to the environment.